-The total operating revenues, consisting of Toll revenues, Toll administrative charges, concession revenues, and other revenues for the System for the past five Fiscal Years are summarized in the following table.
+The total operating revenues, consisting of Toll revenues, Toll administrative charges, concession revenues, and other revenues for the System for Fiscal Year 2019 through 2023 are summarized in the following table.
 See Appendix A, "Traffic and Earnings Report, Table 32 - Turnpike System Toll Revenue FY 2014-2023" for additional information regarding historical Toll revenue, by component, for the last ten Fiscal Years.